 Dr Lucy Albertella completed her PhD in 2017 at UNSW Sydney (School of Public Health and Community Medicine).

-Lucy joined the Brain and Mental Health laboratory as a Research Fellow in 2017.
+Lucy joined the Brain and Mental Health Research Hub as a Research Fellow in 2017.
 Lucy’s work at BMH focuses on investigating the influence of lifestyle modifications, such as exercise and meditation, in modulating compulsivity-related brain functioning and cognition.